 Concussions in Youth Athletes - Arizona

-This law applies to any group or organization that uses property or facilities owned by a school district.
+This law applies to any group or organization that uses property or facilities owned by a school district for athletic activities.
 The law does not apply to teams that are based in another state and that participate in an athletic activity in Arizona.
 The definition of “athletic activity” does not currently include dance, rhythmic gymnastics, competitions or exhibitions of academic skills or knowledge or other similar forms of physical non-contact activities, civic activities or academic activities, whether engaged in for the purposes of competition or recreation.

-The official versions of section 15-341(24)(b) is currently available online at:
+The official version of section 15-341(24)(b) is currently available online at: